 Smooth side up for rising, now lightly greased after turning once in the greased bowl.

 Cover with plastic wrap or a clean damp tea towel and let rise in a warm place until doubled.
-If you have a proofing setting on your oven use that setting.
+If you have a proof setting on your oven use that setting.
 Otherwise, you can preheat your oven to 100, turn off and place dough in oven and allow to rise until doubled, about 45 minutes to an hour.
 Ta-daaaaa!

 This is my favorite part!
 Punch the dough down, literally using your fist (clean) punch into the center of the dough knead a few times to smooth out again.